-We welcome students from all over the world.
-We currently have students from over 100 countries studying here at Bristol.
-Having a diverse cultural community provides a stimulating environment for both teaching and learning.
+We welcome students from all over the world and our diverse cultural community provides a stimulating and supportive environment for teaching and learning.

 Before you apply

-Please note that part-time study is only open to international students who already have the correct immigration permission to be in the UK.
+Please note: part-time study is only open to international students who already have the correct immigration permission to be in the UK.
 Student visas are not usually issued for part-time study in the UK.

 You need to achieve a certain level of English to qualify for a place on your chosen programme.

-Different programmes need different levels of language skills.
-We refer to these skill levels as ‘profiles’.
-The profile for your chosen programme is shown on the programme page.
-The tests and levels you need to achieve each profile are on each profile page.
+Different programmes need different levels of English language skills.
+We refer to these skill levels as 'profiles'.
+You can see the profiles on each programme page.
+The qualifications you need for each profile are on the profile pages.

-You do not need a GMAT score for any application to the University of Bristol.
+You do not need a GMAT (Graduate Management Admissions Test) score for any application to the University of Bristol.

 Applying with the help of a representative

 The University has agreements with education representatives, or agents, around the world.
 They can help you with your application.
 You can find a list of the representatives we work with on our country-specific pages.

 Using a representative does not put you at any advantage or disadvantage when decisions are made about your application.
 We give equal consideration to independent applications and applications made using a representative.